OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 - Office 2019 or later on Windows or Mac

 > [!NOTE]
-> For information about support in Outlook, see [Add-in commands for Outlook](../outlook/add-in-commands-for-outlook.md).
+> For information about support in Outlook, see [Outlook support notes](../develop/create-addin-commands.md).

 ## Debug